Where's My Refund? Top 5 Reasons It's Been Delayed

 Best tip: file an electronic return

-Electronic filing (e-filing), prevents many common taxpayer missteps that delay refunds, like illegible writing, math miscalculations and entering info on the wrong lines, but e-filing also speeds up your refund even if you haven't made any errors.
+Electronic filing (e-filing), prevents many common taxpayer missteps that delay refunds, like illegible writing, math errors and entering info on the wrong lines, but e-filing also speeds up your refund even if you haven't made any errors.